edgeless-project/edgeless/examples/kafka/README.md

 ./edgeless_inabox -t
 ```

-This command starts the edgeless_inabox application with the `-t` option, that meas 'test'.
+This command starts the edgeless_inabox application with the `-t` option, that means 'test'.
 We will find the time, node and controller inside, so they will all be launched.

 3. If there are already running configuration files remove them: